It’s using a pendulum in a scientific way. 😄

 - Using external tools: divining rods, pendulum, dowsing twig, tensor, pulsor, Lecher antenna, etc.

-- Using the human body as a tool: the muscle test, pendulum with the body.
+- Using the human body as a tool: muscle test, pendulum with the body.

-- By using the human body as a receiver: feeling, intuition, clairvoyance.
+- By using the human body as a receiver: felt sense, intuition, clairvoyance.

 Teleradiesthesia is radiesthesia that is performed from a map, a photograph, etc.